-The Improv Embassy is a new space in Ottawa’s vibrant downtown Rideau neighbourhood that is dedicated to growing and showcasing improv and sketch comedy in the capital.
-We teach classes for those looking to have fun and for those who wish to become performers.
-We produce small shows in our own space, and in other venues across the city.
-We also run the annual Ottawa Improv Festival held each spring.
+The Improv Embassy is a school dedicated to growing and showcasing improv, sketch and stand-up comedy in the nation’s capital.
+We run jams and teach classes for those looking to have fun and for those who wish to become performers.
+We have produced shows in venues across the city and we ran the annual Ottawa Improv Festival (currently on hiatus).
 We are a nonprofit founded and run by volunteers.

-Eventually Live! and the other venues weren’t big enough to contain us so we needed a space of our own.
-In the summer of 2016, the theatre company renamed itself the Improv Embassy, secured a studio in the downtown Rideau neighbourhood and officially incorporated as a non-profit.
+In the summer of 2016, the theatre company renamed itself the Improv Embassy officially incorporated as a non-profit.

-Our comedians have been invited to perform in the Del Close Marathon in New York City, Toronto’s Big City Improv Festival, the Toronto Haroldfest, the Montreal Improv Festival, Montreal Sketchfest, Halifax’s East Coast Improv Festival, Ottawa’s Fresh Meat DIY Theatre Festival and the Ottawa Improv Festival, which we now produce.
+Our comedians have been invited to perform in the Del Close Marathon in New York City, Toronto’s Big City Improv Festival, the Toronto Haroldfest, Mprov (the Montreal Improv Festival), Montreal Sketchfest, Halifax’s East Coast Improv Festival and Ottawa’s Fresh Meat DIY Theatre Festival.

 We have put on the Ottawa Improv Festival for sold-out crowds at Arts Court Theatre in 2016, 2017, 2018, 2019 and 2020.
 We’ve produced successful shows at the Ottawa Fringe Festival, such as the sketch revue EFT-up: Just Like You in 2015, and The Fake News Show and Quest Friends Forever in 2017.

 Throughout our history, we could not have accomplished anything without the hard work, dedication and talent of the improvisers in our fast-growing community.